AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

 * The marketing objective/prompt that you define is a key determinant of the quality of the generated content.
 Use a well-defined prompt for the GenAI model to interpret accurately.
 * Upload brand assets to have accurate, on brand content.
 Without these assets, content is based on publicly available information.
    * The uploaded assets can be in the following formats: PDF, JPEG, PNG, or ZIP files (containing supported file formats).
-   * The maximum size for an uploaded brand asset is 50MB.
+   * The maximum size for an uploaded brand asset is 50 MB.
 Larger files or large quantities of images may work, but the processing time is increased.
 * Use Adobe Journey Optimizer B2B Edition authored email templates, preferably the built-in or sample templates, a brand specific template, or custom template to create your email content.
 Email templates with up to eight to ten images are recommended.
-* Make sure to report any problematic output using the thumb up, thumb down, or flag icons against a generated variant.
+* Make sure to report any problematic output using the thumb down or flag icons against a generated variant.
 * Your use of AI Assistant is subject to the [Adobe Generative AI User Guidelines](https://www.adobe.com/legal/licenses-terms/adobe-gen-ai-user-guidelines.html).

 The following limitations apply to AI Assistant in Adobe Journey Optimizer B2B Edition for email content generation: